-There are two common types of tree frogs kept as pets: green tree frogs and red-eyed tree frogs.
-Green tree frogs are roughly 4 to 5 inches in size and (no surprise) are bright green in color, with an off-white stripe running from their jaw down their sides.
-They come from southeastern parts of the United States.
+There are two common types of these kept as pets: green and red-eyed tree frogs.
+Green types are roughly 4 to 5 inches in size and (no surprise) are bright green in color, with an off-white stripe running from their jaw down their sides.
+They come from southeastern parts of the U.S.

-Red-eyed tree frogs are between 1.5 and 3 inches in size and (again, no surprise) have red eyes and, often, yellow toes.
+Red-eyed types are between 1.5 and 3 inches in size and (again, no surprise) have red eyes and, often, yellow toes.
 They are generally bright green in color as well, and may have blue or yellow stripes on their sides.
 They originate from Costa Rica.

-Both types are tame and relatively laid-back creatures, though red-eyed tree frogs are particularly mellow.
+Both types are tame and relatively laid-back creatures, though red-eyed ones are particularly mellow.
 Green tree frogs are avid climbers.

 You May Also Like:

 African dwarf frogs are entirely aquatic and make great pets because they are easy to care for.
 They are typically earth-toned in color and are only 1 to 2 inches long, on average.
 They generally spend most of their time near the bottom of the tank, surfacing only when they need air.
 They are active when awake but will sleep up to 12 hours a day.